diegomarquez/game-builder/README.md

 ###### TODO List:

 - fix error printer anchor generation
-- Assembler, error when trying to use Game Object without a renderer

 - Try out all examples
 - Generator Templates to extend path renderer and bitmap-renderer